 Without this union contract, you would be considered an “at-will” employee, which would mean your job literally would be at the will of your employer.
 Without this contract, they could change your hours, wages, and benefits at any time, for any reason, and you would have no say.
 This is why unions are a powerful, necessary tool for the working class.

 Every contract is different, and it is your responsibility as the union member to understand and take advantage of the various benefits UFCW Local 152 has negotiated for you.
-If you need a copy of your contract, contact your facility’s Shop Steward or your Union Representative.
+If you need a copy of your contract, you can request a copy on our Request Your Contract page, or contact your facility’s Shop Steward or your Union Representative.

 What is a Shop Steward?